unloggedio/unlogged-java-agent/README.md

 The following table is a list of events that can be recorded by SELogger.
-The event name is defined in the class `selogger.EventType`.
+The event name is defined in the class `EventType`.

 |Event Category         |Event Name                |Timing       |Recorded Data|